caiovictorpcb/send-resume/README.md

-# Ideia
+# SendResume

-Automatizar o envio de e-mails para candidaturas em vagas de emprego.
+Automate the sending of emails for job applications.

-## Instruções para rodar
+## Instructions to run

-1. Deve possuir o arquivo "credentials.json" e "token.json" no diretório raiz (entrar em contato com [@caiovictorpcb](https://github.com/caiovictorpcb))
+1. Must have the "credentials.json" and "token.json" files in the root directory (contact [@caiovictorpcb](https://github.com/caiovictorpcb)).
-2. Deve instalar todas as libs (pip install -r requirements.txt)
+2. Must install all libraries (pip install -r requirements.txt).
 3. python main.py
-4. Seguir as instruções
+4. Follow the instructions.